rodrigosmmachado/streamlabs/README.md

 NOTICE: I wasn't able to complete all requirements in a 8h schedule.

-Executables are located at deploy directory.
-Run server.exe first, then client.exe
+Latest executables version are located at deploy directory.
+Run server.exe first, then client.exe.
+Notice: rebuilding the apps will place the executable in the Debug or Release directories

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 Due to the time constrainst set for this project, only 8 work hours, and the fact that there were no explicit instruction to avoid open source libraries, two free libraries are used:

 1) Cereal